Farama-Foundation/ViZDoom/README.md

 Python examples are currently the richest, so we recommend to look at them, even if you plan to use other language.
 API is almost identical for all languages.

 **See also the [tutorial](http://vizdoom.cs.put.edu.pl/tutorial).**

+## Original Doom graphics

+If you own original Doom or Doom 2 games, you can replace [Freedoom](https://freedoom.github.io/) graphics by placing `doom.wad` or `doom2.wad` into your working directory or `vizdoom` package directory.

+Alternativley any game WAD file can be setting a path to it by [`set_doom_game_path/setDoomGamePath`](https://github.com/mwydmuch/ViZDoom/blob/master/doc/DoomGame.md#-setdoomscenariopath) method.

 ## Documentation